elianaweinstein01/advertising-database-project/README.md

 - ![Constraints Screenshots](screenshots/constraints-cs-2.png)

 ## ERROR and message explanations (from constraints.log)
-- ALTER TABLE (multiple lines)
-Meaning: All constraint DDL statements executed successfully (no errors here).
+- `ALTER TABLE` (multiple lines) : Meaning: All constraint DDL statements executed successfully (no errors here).
-- psql:Constraints.sql:89: ERROR: new row for relation "relation" violates check constraint "chk_constraint" (multiple times).
-Meaning: the constraints that I added were violated (intentionally)
+- `psql:Constraints.sql:89:` ERROR: new row for relation "relation" violates check constraint "chk_constraint" (multiple times) : Meaning: the constraints that I added were violated (intentionally)
-- INSERT 0 1 (right after the above)
-Meaning: The setup campaign for the budget tests inserted successfully.
+- `INSERT 0 1` (right after the above) : Meaning: The setup campaign for the budget tests inserted successfully.
-- DELETE 1
-Meaning: Cleanup delete of the test campaign succeeded (and cascades ran as defined).
+- `DELETE 1` : Meaning: Cleanup delete of the test campaign succeeded (and cascades ran as defined).
 ### All failing statements intentionally triggered the new CHECK constraints, confirming they work; setup/cleanup statements behaved correctly, including cascade deletes.

 ### Files